rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/assets/all

-   Doing a POST on the all assets endpoint will return a mapping of all supported assets and their details.
-The keys are the unique symbol identifier and the values are the details for each asset.
+   Doing a POST on the all assets endpoint will return a list of all supported assets and their details.

 The details of each asset can contain the following keys: